NavidBinAhmed/westdig_data_pipeline/README.md

 ## End-end Data Pipeline - Demo
+This repo contains tech-stacks that demonstrates a mini data pipeline and dashboard visualization that uses an e-commerce API

 ### Features
- - system fetches and shares raw data from an external API of a clothing shop
+ - System fetches and shows raw data in a json formant from an external API of a clothing shop

- - Visualize data on browser through Flask API endpoints
+ - Shows data on browser through FastAPI endpoints

+ - Visualizes on a React webapp as a dashboard

- - Containerized using Docker and CICD pipeline automated using GitHub Action\
+ - Containerized using Docker and CICD pipeline using GitHub Action (ongoing)

 ### Tools used